Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 SQL> startup mount

-3. Perform database recovery
+3. Perform database recovery.

-Please note that it is important to specify the USING BACKUP CONTROLFILE syntax to inform the RECOVER AUTOMATIC DATABASE command that recovery should not stop at the Oracle system change number (SCN) recorded in the restored database control file.
-The restored database control file was a snapshot, along with the rest of the database, and the SCN stored within it is from the point-in-time of the snapshot.
-There may be transactions recorded after this point and we want to recover to the point-in-time of the last transaction committed to the database.
+The restored database control file was a snapshot, along with the rest of the database.
+The SCN stored within it is from the point in time of the snapshot.
+There might be transactions recorded after this point, and you want to recover to the point of the last transaction committed to the database.

 SQL> recover automatic database using backup controlfile until cancel;